b-joshua/mutfinder/README.md

 ---

-## How does **mutfinder** work?
+## How does mutfinder work?

-- Accepts input sequences in FASTA format.
+- Accepts an input sequence in FASTA format.
-- Retrieves reference sequences based on:
+- Retrieves reference sequences using `gget` based on:
-  - Gene symbol and species name.
+  - Gene symbol and species name
-  - Ensembl gene or transcript ID.
+  - Ensembl gene or transcript ID
-- Automatically identifies the longest reading frame for accurate translation.
+- Automatically identifies the longest reading frame for accurate translation
-- Translates nucleotide sequences into amino acids using BioPython's `translate` method.
+- Translates nucleotide sequences into amino acids using Bio.Seq's `translate` method
-- Generates a CSV file with detailed information on mutations, including:
+- Generates an output with detailed information on mutations, including:
   - Mutation type classification (silent/non-silent).
   - Full sequence comparison results.
   - Session-wide cumulative outputs.